Hovea longipes: Description

 Hovea longipes is a shrub or tree that typically grows to a height of up to 5 m, with many parts densely covered with yellow, tan or grey hairs, and with red glandular structures near the leaves and bracts.
 The leaves are narrowly elliptic to lance-shaped, 15–50 mm long and 5–20 mm wide on a petiole 2–5 mm long but without stipules.
-The flowers are usually arranged in groups of 2 or 3, each flower on a pedicel 3–10 mm long with narrowly oblong bracts and bracteoles 0.5–1 mm long at the base.
+The flowers are usually arranged in groups of 2 or 3, each flower sessile or on a pedicel 3–10 mm long with narrowly oblong bracts and bracteoles 0.5–1 mm long at the base.
 The flowers are deep indigo-blue, the standard petal 5–10 mm long and 5–11 mm wide with a white centre.
 The wings are 6–8 mm long and the keel 5–6 mm long.
-Flowering occurs from March to September and the fruit is a irregular spherical pod 10–15 mm long and wide.
+Flowering occurs from March to September and the fruit is an irregular spherical pod 10–15 mm long and wide.